After Wisdom Tooth Removal

 There will be a cavity where the tooth was removed.
 The cavity will gradually fill in with new tissue over the next month.
 In the meantime, the area should be kept clean especially after meals with salt-water rinses or a toothbrush.

 Each case is individual.
 No two mouths are alike.
 Do not accept well-intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Dr. Dudziak, Dr. Choi, Dr. Hicke and Dr. Zakhary or your family dentist.
+Discuss your problem with the persons best able to effectively help you: Dr. Dudziak, Dr. Choi, Dr. Hicke, Dr. Zakhary, Dr. Paxman and Dr. Kim or your family dentist.

 Brushing your teeth is okay just be gentle at the surgical sites.